saleh-bhatti/CropPredictor/README.md

 3. Use the requriements.txt file when setting up the project
   *  Simply run "pip install -r requirements.txt" to install all of the appropriate packages

+Troubleshooting: If running into errors with dependencies, try the following command in your terminal with the virtual environment (venv) activated:

+pip install --upgrade Flask Werkzeug numpy scikit-learn matplotlib